Brian Hunter (first baseman)

 Brian Raynold Hunter (born March 4, 1968) is an American former professional baseball player.
 He played all or parts of nine seasons in Major League Baseball between 1991 and 2000 for the Atlanta Braves, Pittsburgh Pirates, Cincinnati Reds, Seattle Mariners, St. Louis Cardinals and Philadelphia Phillies.
 While he was primarily a first baseman, he also appeared in nearly 100 games as an outfielder.
-He is currently a scout for the Braves.
+After retiring, he has worked as a scout and coach.

 Career

 Drafted by the Atlanta Braves in the 8th round of the 1987 amateur draft, Hunter appeared in three World Series in 1991, 1992 and 1999 as a member of the Braves.

-Hunter hit a home run in Game 5 of the 1991 series in a 14–5 Braves victory over the Minnesota Twins.
-He hit a two-run home run in the first inning of the deciding game 7 of the 1991 National League Championship Series at Three Rivers Stadium vs the Pittsburgh Pirates; the Braves won the game 4–0, advancing to the 1991 World Series to face the Minnesota Twins.
+As a rookie, Hunter hit two home runs in the 1991 postseason.
+He hit a two-run home run in the first inning of the deciding Game 7 of the National League Championship Series at Three Rivers Stadium against the Pittsburgh Pirates; the Braves won the game 4–0, advancing to the World Series to face the Minnesota Twins.
+In Game 5 against the Twins, he homered in a 14–5 Atlanta victory.